 Advancing the Science of Patient Input

-This Collaborative project will foster development of a strategic research agenda and roadmap by hosting discussions that will:
+This Collaborative project will foster development of a strategic research agenda to advance the science of patient input by hosting discussions that will:

 - Catalogue current efforts and progress in the science of patient input;

 - Identify critical gaps in the knowledge base and other barriers that are impeding progress; and

 - Prioritize among identified gaps and barriers to develop a commonly held research agenda.

 Input from experts and Collaborative participants during Phase 1 of the project supported a focus on and medical product R&D (see figure below).
 A research agenda for advancing the science of patient input during these stages would include consideration of downstream regulatory and post-market decision making.
 Covered elements could include: